top of page

 The Asylum Chapel supports this approach beautifully.

-The natural light changes gently throughout the ceremony, creating depth and softness without intervention.
+The natural light changes at Asylum gently throughout the ceremony, creating depth and softness without intervention.
 The intimate scale of the space means guests are close enough to feel involved, and their reactions become part of the story.
 From a photographic point of view, this creates images that feel connected and emotionally grounded.

 Rather than asking couples or guests to perform, the chapel encourages people to simply be present and that’s where the most meaningful photographs tend to come from.